jarun/googler/README.md

 The alias serves both the purposes of using config files:

 - Persistent settings: when the user invokes `g`, it expands to the preferred settings.
-- Override settings: thanks to the way Python `getopt()` works, `googler` is written so that the settings in alias are completely overridden by any options passed from cli.
+- Override settings: thanks to the way Python `argparse` works, `googler` is written so that the settings in alias are completely overridden by any options passed from cli.
 So when the same user runs `g -l de -c de -n 12 hello world`, 12 results are returned from the Google Germany server, with preference towards results in German.

 # Examples